bobshort4bobby4/Tom-Crean-pp1/README.md

   ### User Stories

   ##### First Time Visitor Goals
-  As a first time visitor I want to access information about Tom Crean. <br> As a first time visitor I want navigate easily through the site.
+  As a first time visitor I want to access information about Tom Crean. <br> As a first time visitor I want to navigate easily through the site.

   ##### Repeat/Frequent Visitor Goals.
   As a repeat/frequent visitor I want to check or affirm information I have accessed previously. <br> As a repeat/frequent visitor I want to check for any new information/features on the site.<br>